Salah-1/quizApp/README.md

        - Ramdomize the question presentation to stuents so no cheating .
        - Let students get the grade upon submit or after after teacher clicks a button.

-  * TO see the use of typeScript classes, see the student class (file student.ts)
+  * TO see the use of typeScript classes, see the student class (file /src/app/student.ts)

 >>>>>>> 436b00b4ea0a47bfe691a261ac0ecd67195cbf2e